 Swing and turn, Jubilee.
 Live and learn, Jubilee.- I thought this song was about a little girl so I always invisioned a little kid swinging and turning but now that I know that it means happy, it means you can live your life wishing you had something else but you still have to enjoy what you have.

-Young lady presents herself as an attentive, loving, and autentic person.
+Young lady presents herself as an attentive, loving, and authentic person.
 She is aware of other kids not liking the music she does.
-However Nora loves banjo and is willing to improve her talent.
+However, Nora loves banjo and is willing to continue playing.
 She is aware of the hardness songs sometimes carry and recognizes responsibility or the messages songs hide inside.

 Differences between old time and pop music is that pop music is like it’s very electronic and shaped to make it perfect.
 But old time music is more songs that are passed down from generation to generation.
 Songs are about things I haven’t lived, it’s hard to decide whether a song is okay for me to play or not.
 BuI feel kind of myself doing it.

 Of course playing needs practice, but it is also a training of one’s virtues.
 Patience, endurance, passion, having a goal to achieve, and simultaneously having the feeling of enjoyment when playing.

 My fingers really start hurting, my voice kind of feels crackly.
 It is hard, I don't really know why I love music, I just do.

 Do you have a video you think we should feature, or is one of your friends a talented filmmaker?
 Submit your work at email@example.com for a chance to be featured in our Video of the Week series!